jamesjbot/ContentManagementSystemforRuby/README.md

 $ a.save
 ```
 Now you can create create delete update content from the administration page.

+#### Using Postgres instead of MySQL
+* Install Postgres you can do this by adding  gem 'pg' to you gemfile or use the command: brew install postgresql`
+* Run the command `bundle install`
+* Create the database createdb simple_cms_development

 ## How to ship a change
 Changes are not accepted at this time